-5.2 Standards for Watercourses Without Established Base Flood Elevations Adopted Floodways, and/or Flood Mapping a.
+5.2 Standards for Watercourses Without Established Base Flood Elevations Adopted Floodways, and/or Flood Mapping

+- a.
 The Zoning Enforcement Officer shall require that base flood elevation (BFE) data be provided with any application for new construction, substantial improvement, repair to structures that have sustained substantial damage or other development in Zone A without a FEMA-published BFE (un-numbered A Zone).
+A registered professional engineer must determine the BFE in accordance with accepted hydrologic and hydraulic engineering practices and document the technical methods used.
+Studies, analyses and computations shall be submitted in sufficient detail to allow thorough review and approval.
 The Zoning Enforcement Officer shall obtain, review and reasonably utilize any BFE and floodway data available from a federal, state or other source, including data developed for subdivision proposals, as criteria for requiring that new construction, substantial improvements, repair to structures that have sustained substantial damage or other development in un-numbered A Zones on the community Flood Insurance Rate Map (FIRM) meet the standards in Section 5 and Section 5.3.
-If no BFE can be determined, the lowest floor, including basement, must be elevated to two (2) feet above the highest adjacent grade next to the structure.
+If no BFE can be determined, the lowest floor, including basement, must be elevated to two (2) feet above the highest adjacent grade next to the structure. - b.

-- b.
 When BFEs have been determined within Zones AE on the community's FIRM but a regulatory floodway has not been designated, the Zoning Enforcement Officer must require that no new construction, substantial improvements, repair to structures that have sustained substantial damage or other development, including fill, shall be permitted that will increase the water surface elevation of the base flood more than one (1.0) foot at any point within the community when all existing and anticipated development is considered cumulatively with the proposed development. - c.
 The Zoning Enforcement Officer may request that an applicant provide floodway data for watercourses without FEMA-published floodways.
 When such data are provided by an applicant or whenever such data are available from any other source (in response to the municipality's request or not), the community shall adopt a regulatory floodway based on the principle that the floodway must be able to convey the waters of the base flood without increasing the water surface elevation more than one (1.0) foot at any point within the Borough of Fenwick. - d.
-The Zoning Enforcement Officer shall obtain, review and reasonably utilize any BFE and floodway data available from a federal, state or other source, as criteria for requiring that new construction, substantial improvements, repair to structures that have sustained substantial damage or other development in any area of potential, demonstrable or historical flooding within the community meet the standards in Section 5 and Section 5.3. - e.
+The Zoning Enforcement Officer shall obtain, review and reasonably utilize any BFE and floodway data available from a federal, state or other source, as criteria for requiring that new construction, substantial improvements, repair to structures that have sustained substantial damage or other development in any area of potential, demonstrable or historical flooding within the community meet the standards in Section 5 and Section 5.3.

+e.
 Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program regulations, the Borough of Fenwick Planning and Zoning Commission a community may approve certain development in Zone AE, on the Borough's FIRM that increases the water surface elevation of the base flood by more than one (1.0) foot, provided that the community first completes all of the provisions required by Section 65.12.